khaller93/cobot-ontology/README.md

 not sufficient to perform the aforementioned pick & place `Skill`.
 The `Robot` must be equipped with an `End Effector` that provides pick and place among other `Handling Functions`. `Grippers` (e.g. Robotiq 2F-85) and vacuum systems (e.g. Robotiq Airpick) are examples for such `End Effectors`.

+## Data

+Sample data has been curated for this ontology, which can be found in the [data](data) folder.
+The [data/pilot-data.ttl](data/pilot-data.ttl) data originates from interviews with stakeholders in the pilot factory.
+The [data/coboticsworld-cobots.trig](data/coboticsworld-cobots.trig) data originates from scrapping information from the now disfunct website coboticsworld.com.

 ## Citation